Lucero (entertainer): 2000s – from Mi Destino to second live album

 After her role in this soap opera that lasted until 2005, Lucero began to record her next album in early 2006.
 She released Quiéreme Tal Como Soy (Eng.: Love Me As I Am) in September 2006, where she pays tribute to Rafael Pérez Botija, the composer and producer of her biggest hits.
 With this record she achieved strong sales thanks to the singles La Única Que Te Entiende (Eng: The One who understands you) y O Tú O Nada (Eng: Either you or nothing).
-In November 2006, she hosted for the first time the 7th Latin Grammy ceremony, since then she has participated as a host five times so far.
+In November 2006, she hosted for the first time the 7th Latin Grammy ceremony, since then, she has participated as a host five times so far.
 As a result of the good sales of Quiéreme tal como soy, the company decided to make a concert in the National Auditorium in March 2007, recording an album completely live that achieved high sales on CD and DVD formats.
 This was her second and last live album to be released to the public.

 On 20 October 2008, the telenovela Mañana es para siempre (Eng: Tomorrow Is Forever) was released and produced by Nicandro Diaz.
-This soap opera had a primetime broadcast where Lucero starred Barbara Greco, the villain of the trama; this was her second antagonist role since her well-received character María Paula in Lazos de Amor in 1996.
+This soap opera had a primetime broadcast where Lucero starred as Bárbara Greco, the villain of the story; this was her second antagonist role since her well-received character María Paula in Lazos de Amor in 1996.
 She shared credits alongside great actors such as Silvia Navarro, Fernando Colunga and Sergio Sendel.
-The ratings were high and reached 51 points in his final chapter with a special two-hour duration.
+The ratings were high, reaching 51 points in its final episode, which had a special two-hour duration.
 Due to the popularity and credibility, Procter & Gamble invited Lucero to be the face and spokesperson for the line of creams and Olay beauty products.
 In this way, year after year the cosmetics company has renewed its contract with the actress and singer, even getting the image of Pantene shampoo in 2011.

 During mid-2008 there was controversy, the singer Lucero filed a lawsuit against the Universal Music label at not receiving royalties for sales of some of her albums in the last 14 years, albums recorded with Melody Records from Fonovisa, now part of Universal.
 Melody Records had agreed in 1998 to pay what they owed and never paid off the debt.
 Lucero and the company reached an undisclosed financial agreement on the debt of the old company.

-Enrique Peña Nieto, governor of the State of Mexico in 2008, chooses Lucero to be the official spokesperson of the achievements that his government have met over the months.
+Enrique Peña Nieto, governor of the State of Mexico in 2008, chose Lucero to be the official spokesperson of the achievements that his government had met over the months.
 With the response from people, she renewed the contract to remain the face in 2009.
-After finishing the contract, she was called to participate in the Spanish version of the album Voces (Eng: Voices) of the Greek composer Yanni, where it was released the single "Eterno Es Este Amor" (Eng: Eternal is this love).
+After finishing the contract, she was called to participate in the Spanish version of the album Voces (Eng: Voices) of the Greek composer Yanni, where the single "Eterno Es Este Amor" (Eng: Eternal is this love) was released.